-“How can we hide the source so users cannot do changes to the report created in Power BI, like in Cognos for the users with no edit access?”
-If you secure that, publish that up like I did to the Power BI server, or to Power BI online, then you can have consumer level access to that where people can just access that report and they’re not able to modify the metadata.
+“How can we hide the source so users cannot make changes to the report created in Power BI, like in Cognos for the users with no edit access?”
+If you secure that, publish that up like I did to the Power BI server or to Power BI online, then you can have consumer level access to that where people can just access that report and they’re not able to modify the metadata.

 “Will it use the Cognos SQL query engine and some Power BI visualization rendering.”
 That’s exactly what it does.
 The mechanism is is that you are impersonating a Cognos user in Power BI.
-When you log in and I create a Power BI visualization and say I want revenue over time — it is literally going back to Cognos and creating a report specification based upon the query we submit to Cognos saying select revenue and sales.
+When you log in and I create a Power BI visualization and say I want revenue over time—it is literally going back to Cognos and creating a report specification based on the query we submit to Cognos saying select revenue and sales.
 And then that gets rationalized through the Cognos package, through the metadata layer.
 All that query processing underneath happens.
 The results gets passed up, handed back to Power BI and then rendered.
-Now of course, Power BI has caches and has calculation capabilities and whatnot that it uses, just like Tableau does, but the initial queries and then to the extent needed, it’s going to go back to Cognos and use Cognos’s SQL engine and/or or the database engine.
+Now of course, Power BI has caches and has calculation capabilities that it uses, just like Tableau does, but the initial queries and then to the extent needed, it’s going to go back to Cognos and use Cognos’s SQL engine and/or or the database engine.

 “How does the licensing work with named users?”
-If you are doing live connections then you have to have a Cognos license and a Connector license because you are creating live queries.
+If you are doing live connections then you have to have a Cognos license and an Analytics Connector license because you are creating live queries.
 It is as if you are a Report Studio or Workspace Advanced user where you have the permission to get the Cognos metadata and then create a report specification behind the scenes, execute that and do that all in Power BI.
 So that’s how it works in terms of Cognos licensing.
 If you’re using that import functionality in Power BI, then you just have to be that BI analysis user to create the import and then you need a Connector license because that’s a proprietary data source.

 “Do you support a shared environment for Power BI professional versions?
 One person can connect to a Cognos package.
 The rest can develop a different dashboard.”
 Yes.
-You can take that and publish that up to the Power BI online or Power BI server using that enterprise gateway.
+You can take that and publish it up to the Power BI online or Power BI server using that enterprise gateway.
 Now that is brand new functionality, that Microsoft just introduced.
 But we have it up and running in our environment, it does work.
 Then they can use that data source to create content if you let them or they can simply be set up to be consumers so they can use content that you’ve already created.

 “When publishing a Power BI report, is the data published with the report?”
 Yes.
 The data or the data source gets published up with the report.
 And again, it depends if you are using import or the direct query mode, then it’s going to publish up that data source and you have control over how that works.